danielsaidi/RichTextKit/README.md

 ## Demo Application

-This project contains a demo app that lets you explore RichTextKit on iOS and macOS.
-To run it, just open and run `Demo/Demo.xcodeproj`.
+The demo app lets you explore the library on iOS and macOS.
+To try it out, just open and run the `Demo` project.